Group Income Protection Insurance

 • Industry and occupation

-There are some industries which are considered higher risk.
-For example, builders are more at risk of suffering on-the-job accidents than an office worker.
-Industries which pose a higher claims risk have higher premiums.
+There are some industries that are considered higher risk.
+For example, builders are more at risk of suffering on-the-job accidents than a desk worker.
+Industries that pose a higher claims risk have higher premiums.

-To give you an idea of cost, we’ve calculated the average price of Group Income Protection Insurance for two different employers.
+Below, we have calculated the average cost of Group Income Protection for two different companies.

 Construction Firm